Nothing-Works/vuetifyjs-mix-extension/readme.md

 # Vuetify Laravel Mix Extension

-## NOTE: ATM this library does not support mix v6, will update to support soon. 👩‍🦯
+## NOTE: ATM this library does not support mix v6, will update to support soon. 👩‍🦯 (Wait! what do you mean by "soon"?
+I mean this WEEKEND!!!
+OK???) 👩‍🦯

 ## Usage